 Nap pads utilized by more than one (1) child shall be sanitized after each child’s use.
 Nap pads utilized by only one (1) child shall be sanitized immediately when soiled or at least weekly.

-Nap pads and nap cots without mattresses are not acceptable for use in 24 hour programs.
-Beds, cribs, or roll away cots are the only acceptable bedding for 24 hour centers.
+Nap pads and nap cots without mattresses are not acceptable for use in 24-hour programs.
+Beds, cribs, or roll away cots are the only acceptable bedding for 24-hour centers.

 The facility shall provide a crib or other similarly commercially purchased bed unit, approved and designated for the purpose of sleeping.
 Mobile infants, at a minimum of eight (8) months, may be placed on a mat during the transition period of crawling to walking.
 If such mat is used, it shall be a flame retardant, minimum of two (2) inch commercially purchased sleep mat, especially designated for the purpose of sleeping.
 All cribs, sleep units, and mats must be maintained clean, in sanitary condition and without chips, holes, fraying, tears, or stains.
 Cribs, cots, and mats are to be a minimum of 24 inches apart or separated by a solid barrier.
 A minimum of 36 inches is recommended.

 Children are not allowed to sleep in shared places, such as infant seats, strollers, swings, cozy areas, or on tables.
-If a child falls asleep in such shared place, he or she should be moved immediately to a sanitary individual sleeping place
+If a child falls asleep in a shared place, he or she should be moved immediately to a sanitary individual sleeping place.

-Administration of medication, consistent with standards for parental consent
+Administration of Medication, Consistent with Standards for Parental Consent

 A record shall be maintained of any medication administered by the director or caregiver showing the date, time, and signature of dispensing employee.
 A medication record may be destroyed ninety (90) days after administered the medication.
 Signed written authorization to obtain emergency medical treatment and to administer medication must be signed by parent or guardian and kept in child’s record/file.
 The use of any food or medication in any manner or for any purpose other than that for which it was intended is prohibited.

-Prevention of and response to emergencies due to food and allergic reactions
+Prevention of and Response to Emergencies due to Food and Allergic Reactions

-A child requiring a special diet due to medical reasons, allergic reactions, or religious beliefs, shall be provided meals and snacks in accordance with the child's needs.
-If medical reasons exist for the special diet, a medical prescription from the child’s physician stating that the special diet is medically necessary is required.

-Information required for dietary modifications include:
+A child requiring a special diet due to medical reasons, allergic reactions, or religious beliefs, shall be provided with meals and snacks in accordance with the child's needs.
+If medical reasons exist for the special diet, a medical prescription from the child’s physician which states that the special diet is medically necessary is required.
+Information required for dietary modifications includes:

-Child’s full name and date of instructions, updated annually
+Child’s full name and date of instructions updated annually;

-Any dietary restrictions based on the special needs
+Any dietary restrictions based on special needs;

-Any special feeding or eating utensils; any foods to be omitted from the diet and any foods to be substituted
+Any special feeding or eating utensils; any foods to be omitted from the diet and any foods to be substituted;

-Limitations of life activities
+Limitations of life activities;

-Any other pertinent special needs information
+Any other pertinent special needs information;

-What, if anything, needs to be done if the child is exposed to restricted foods
+What, if anything, needs to be done if the child is exposed to restricted foods.

-Building and physical premises safety, including the identification of and protection from hazards, bodies of water, and vehicular traffic
+Building and Physical Premises Safety, including the identification of and Protection from Hazards, Bodies of Water, and Vehicular Traffic

 All child care facility buildings shall meet all fire safety standards listed on the MSDH Form #333 and all applicable local fire safety standards and/or ordinances.